The North Face has revamped their Rolling Thunder series this year. See the details below!

 Ease of Packing

 Ease of packing, as well as the number of pockets and overall organization options, are one of this model's strongest selling points - and one of the primary reasons to buy the Rolling Thunder.
 The Rolling Thunder features a large "D" shaped opening and a very deep compartment that is easy to load all the way up; it also remained relatively easy to zip shut, even when full.
-It was noticeably easier to maximize space and pack than either the Osprey Ozone Convertible or the Eagle Creek Gear Warrior Wheeled.
+It was noticeably easier to maximize space and pack than the Eagle Creek Gear Warrior Wheeled.

 Under the lid are two see-through mesh zippered pockets that are fantastic for keeping easy to lose items organized and was several of our review team's favorite features.
 On the top end (handle side) are two externally access zippered pockets, which further increase organization.